bharathbabu68/LOC4.0_Red-Ross/README.md

 # LOC4.0_Red-Ross
 ### Submission for Line of Code Hackathon

-⚠ Still haven't completed building the project
+⚠ Still haven't completed building the project, but check out our slides for the idea

 -------------------------